jheffat/DPJ/README.md

 ## 🙌 Acknowledgements
-DPJ(Data protection Jeff), was my first encryption app crafted in QBasic(CLI) and Visual Basic(GUI) between 2003–2007.
-This project is a modern revival with more power, speed, and security, thanks to the powerful language PYTHON.
+DPJ(Data protection Jeff), was my first encryption app crafted in QBasic(CLI) and Visual Basic(GUI) between 2001–2007.
+This project is a modern revival with more power, speed, and security, thanks to language PYTHON.